 You will have to acquire a driving license to be able to drive in Pakistan and get used to right-hand drive vehicles.

 International airports in Pakistan are becoming more modern (especially in the major and tourist cities).
 To enter the airport, you must have a copy of your flight ticket and passport.

-Domestic flights in Pakistan have strict weight limits – 20kg of check-in luggage.
+Domestic flights in Pakistan have strict weight limits – 20 kg of check-in luggage.
 Flights between Islamabad and Gilgit/Skardu/Chitral are often delayed or canceled due to unpredictable weather.
-If your flight is cancelled, we will endeavor to get your group on the next available flight.
-Failing that, we will follow our contingency plan by road using a private vehicle.
+If your flight is canceled, you can try to take the next available flight.
+Failing that, you can follow a contingency plan to travel by road.

 Call 1122 or 16.
 (Dial city code 051 for Islamabad and city code 042 for Lahore, for calling landlines).

 Call 1122 or 115, or go to the nearest hospital.

 Emergency helpline 15, or visit the nearest police station.
 (Always get a police report when you report a crime)

 Travel Blogs/ Vlogs, Facebook groups, and travel guides are a good way of finding out further information about places, sites, and points of interest to visit in Pakistan.
 Unfortunately, there aren’t many reliable resources available, online or otherwise, for travel to Pakistan.
 But there are some useful tidbits hidden away if you know where to look!